 For fast, professional assistance, contact our team via the contact page.

-Ilizna Esterhuyse, divorce attorney at Viljoen Y Attorneys, founder of iedivorce and author of What You Should Know Before Filing for Divorce is an admitted attorney of the High Court of South Africa, specializing in Divorce and Family Law matters.
+Nazli Williams, divorce attorney at iedivorce and Patton Williams Attorneys, co-author of What You Should Know Before Filing for Divorce (2020 edition) is an admitted attorney of the High Court of South Africa, specialising in Divorce and Family Law matters.
 Her fields of expertise and interest include Divorce Law, Family Law and International Divorce Law.
 Her vision is to demystify Family Law processes, helping good people in plain language and with great technology, to achieve